Table of Contents

 The Takeaway

-Trade credit in business is very common and occurs when one company purchases goods or services from another company but doesn’t pay until a later date.
+Trade credit in business is a common practice that occurs when two companies agree that one will purchase goods or services from the other but won’t pay until a later date.

-Essentially an interest-free loan, trade credit can be particularly rewarding for young businesses or seasonal businesses that may find themselves occasionally strapped for cash.
+Essentially an interest-free loan, trade credit can be particularly rewarding for young businesses as well as for seasonal businesses that may find themselves occasionally strapped for cash.
 A key drawback of trade credit, however, is that the buyer is generally expected to pay the invoice relatively quickly, sometimes within a month or two.
 For many small businesses, that may not be enough time, and they might be better served by getting a small business loan.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.